 The most obvious technique is to minimize the upper contact coverage of the cell surface, reducing the area that prevents light from reaching the cell.

 The weakly absorbed long wavelength light can be obliquely coupled to the silicon and passes through the film several times to improve absorption.

-Multiple methods have been developed to increase absorption by reducing the amount of incident photons that are reflected away from the cell surface.
+There are many methods to increase absorption by reducing the number of incident photons reflected away from the cell surface.
 An additional anti-reflective coating can cause destructive interference within the cell by modulating the refractive index of the surface coating.
-Destructive interference eliminates the reflective wave, causing all incident light to enter the cell.
+It eliminates the reflective wave, causing all incident light to enter the solar cell.